 For additional assistance locating a physician, please contact Sheakley UniComp at 1-888-743-2559 or 1-513-326-8003.

 Within 24 hours of seeking medical treatment, the employer or injured worker must contact Sheakley UniComp to report an injury occurrence or complete the BWC First Report of Injury form (FROI).
-Please fax the FROI, with the injured worker’s signature and any medical documentation, to 1-888-626-2667 or 1-513-326-8005.
-A FROI can also be completed online at www.ohiobwc.com
+Please fax the FROI, with the injured worker’s signature and any medical documentation to 1-888-626-2667 or 1-513-326-8005 or email the FROI to firstname.lastname@example.org.

 A Sheakley UniComp representative will follow up with the employer to request any additional information needed to process claim.